Fliegerführer Atlantik: First "happy time"

 Dönitz envisaged a cooperation of air and sea forces in mass attacks against convoys.
 The wolfpack tactics were proving successful, and he sought to supplement them with the Luftwaffe.
 The Condors were to break up the convoys, and scatter them so the Wolf packs could move in and dispatch the ships while they were unprotected.
 In March, the Luftwaffe won back control of KG 40 had placed under Harlinghausen's control, and success dried up KG 40 was forced to suspend operations for two weeks (probably due to insufficient support).
 The unit sank three ships in March—Benvorlich on the 19th, Beaverbrae, 25th and on the 26th Empire Mermaid.

 On 30/31 March 1941, an effort to lead U–73, U-97 and U-101 to OB 302, located by two FW 200s failed.
 In April KG 40 was only able to make 74 sorties.
-Attacks had been carried out on the 6 and 16 April and by the end of the month, seven ships had been sunk.
+Attacks had been carried out on 6 and 16 April and by the end of the month, seven ships had been sunk.
 More ominously, RAF Coastal Command was making better efforts to defend convoys against air attack.
 On 16 April, a Bristol Beaufighter from RAF Aldergrove shot down a Fw 200C-3 – the first Condor lost in action to an enemy fighter.
 On 18 April, another Condor was badly damaged by fire from HG 58 and crashed in Ireland.
 Further operations failed.
 OB 316, 318 and HX 122 escaped the commands shadowing efforts.
 SL 72 and OB 321 were found on 11 and 14 May, and aircraft sank one ship from each convoy, but failed to guide any U-boats to their targets.
 In May, only three ships were sunk and one damaged.
 Around this time, the He 111 units were withdrawn owing to heavy losses in the Channel.
 They were replaced by Kampfgeschwader 26 and Kampfgeschwader 30 (Bomber Wing 26 and 30), which had remained under Luftflotte 5 after the withdrawal of Fliegerkorps X to the Mediterranean.
 These units made up 20 He 111 and 24 Ju 88s, which operated directly against British shipping and ports.
 III./KG 40 also converted to the Fw 200 instead of the He 111, to allow it to operate further away from Britain and avoid air attack.
 Losses were disastrous for KG 40 in April.
 Seven Fw 200s and their crews were lost.